 Take a hard look at your budget’s total for essential and non-essential expenses.
 If the number’s too high for you to afford on your anticipated retirement income, you may need to evaluate your future lifestyle.

-This is no time to panic because you may be able to find some simple adjustments that you can make to either your spending or your income.
+This is no time to panic because you may be able to find some simple adjustments that you can make to either your spending plan or your income.
 For example, you can usually find ways to reduce such fixed costs as housing or utilities.
 Get some ideas by reading our article about cutting retirement expenses.
 Even if your first try at creating a budget doesn’t give you good news, this is still news that’s good to know.

 Wrapping Up Your First Retirement Budget